Vitamin D Deficiency Symptoms: Is Your Body Trying to Tell You Something?

 When supplementing, look for Vitamin D3 with K2.
 Here’s why:

-• Vitamin D3 is more effective than D2 for treating deficiencies and boosting blood levels.
+Vitamin D3 is more effective than D2 for treating deficiencies and boosting blood levels.
+D2 is not an active form.

-• Vitamin K2 works with D3 to send calcium to your bones and heart instead of soft tissues like arteries.
+Vitamin K2 works with D3 to send calcium to your bones instead of soft tissues like arteries and the heart where it is harmful.

 Types of Vitamin D

-• Vitamin D2 (Ergocalciferol): Plant-based, less effective for raising vitamin D levels
+Vitamin D2 (Ergocalciferol): Plant-based, less effective for raising vitamin D levels.
+Not an active form.

-• Vitamin D3 (Cholecalciferol): Found in sunlight and animal-based sources, most effective for correcting deficiencies
+Vitamin D3 (Cholecalciferol): Found in sunlight and animal-based sources, most effective for correcting deficiencies.
+An active form.

 Risks of Vitamin D Deficiency